Explainable AI for Forecasts you can Trust

 - Explainability is part of good AI governance

 When a business relies on AI outputs for critical decisions that impact employees and customers, it’s necessary to understand why those decisions were made.
 This is also crucial for audit trails.
 For example, consider a bank using AI to predict loan default risk.
 If the AI system flags higher risk for an applicant, explainable AI can provide an audit trail showing how that applicant’s credit history and income trends compare to past default cases.
-This helps lenders understand the Ai’s reasoning, demonstrates objective decision-making for compliance reviews, and enables monitoring for fairness over time.
+This helps lenders understand the AI’s reasoning, demonstrates objective decision-making for compliance reviews, and enables monitoring for fairness over time.

 - Explainability enables AI predictions to be used for scenario planning